schmitech/schmitech.github.io/index.md

 - We guide you through the world of AI, helping you choose the right solution from leading platforms, proven frameworks, and open-source models.

-### Use Cases
+### Solutions

--  [Intelligent Agents](/services/intelligent-agents) can provide 24/7 support, handle routine inquiries, personalize interactions, and escalate complex issues seamlessly.
+-  [Intelligent Agents](/solutions/intelligent-agents) can provide 24/7 support, handle routine inquiries, personalize interactions, and escalate complex issues seamlessly.
 This can lead to improved customer satisfaction, reduced response times, and increased agent productivity.

--  [Leverage advanced analytics](/services/business-intelligence) to identify trends, patterns, and opportunities within your data.
+-  [Leverage advanced analytics](/solutions/business-intelligence) to identify trends, patterns, and opportunities within your data.
 This can enable data-driven decision-making, optimize processes, identify customer segments, and gain a competitive edge.

-- [Streamline your supply chain with AI-powered automation](/services/supply-chain-intelligence).
+- [Streamline your supply chain with AI-powered automation](/solutions/supply-chain-intelligence).
 Optimize routes, predict demand, track shipments in real-time, and automate warehouse operations.
 This can result in cost savings, improved efficiency, and enhanced visibility across your logistics network.

-- [Unlock valuable insights hidden within your data repositories](/services/knowledge-mining).
+- [Unlock valuable insights hidden within your data repositories](/solutions/knowledge-mining).
 Identify trends, extract entities, and discover relationships using knowledge mining techniques.
 This can drive innovation, improve decision-making, and uncover new business opportunities.

 ### Start Seeing Results